search icon

 Can ideas be patented?

 Abstract ideas generally cannot be patented.
-To patent an idea, you must describe the idea in enough detail to show that the invention can be created, can work and will be useful.
+To patent an idea, someone must describe the idea in enough detail to show that the invention can be created, can work, and will be useful.

-To get a patent in the U. S., you have to prepare and file an application with the United States Patent and Trademark Office (USPTO).
+To get a patent in the U. S., an inventor must prepare and file an application with the United States Patent and Trademark Office (USPTO).
 Patents are territorial and are granted by individual countries.
-If you want to protect your invention elsewhere, you need apply for a patent in each country in which you want protection.
+If someone wants to protect their invention elsewhere, they need to apply for a patent in each country in which they want protection.

 What can be patented?